digitalist/xdxf_makedict/README.md

 For more information on advantages of the format, consider reading the article "[Why XDXF is better?](https://github.com/soshial/xdxf_makedict/wiki/Why-is-XDXF-better%3F)".

 For opponents of using XML for storing dictionary and the problem of storing and parsing big XML-files in RAM, XDXF schema and structure of any dictionary allow to store all word articles on disk with help of hash-tables/.
 Some dictionary software applies this approach quite efficiently (for example, see [GoldenDict](http://goldendict.org/)).
-Although, there is no software that allows editing dictionaries at the moment, XDXF is a mor eor less human-readible XML, that is quite easy to edit manually in a text editor even without prior knowledge of the format specifications.
+Although, there is no software that allows editing dictionaries at the moment, XDXF is a more or less human-readible XML, that is quite easy to edit manually in a text editor even without prior knowledge of the format specifications.

 ## makedict converter
 This package is for converting dictionary files many-to-many: `dictd/dsl/sdict/stardict/xdxf → dictd/stardict/xdxf`.
 The principal format for dictionary is XDXF though, for aforementioned reasons.